cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 stringList
 ```

+    ['mango', 'papaya']

-In python, we also want to make sure we're careful what it is we're indexing.
-Strings can also be indexed in the same manner as lists, and will return the *characters* inside them at the respective indices
+In Python, we also want to make sure we're careful about what it is we're indexing.
+Strings can also be indexed in the same manner as lists, and will return the *characters* inside them at the respective indices.

 ```python